jayshozie/ceng240/README.md

 ## Contribution

-If you have any questions, suggestions, or contributions, please feel free to open an issue or pull request.
+If you have any questions, suggestions, or contributions; please feel free to open an issue or pull request.
 Your feedback is always welcome.
-I will try to keep this repository up to date with the latest course materials and resources as long as I can.
+I will try to keep this repository up to date with the latest course materials and resources for as long as I can.

 # Course Info